olokelo/oloke.xyz/content/posts/npm-boringssl-brotli-build/index.md

 ## Building

 Turns out `Kyber + X25519` key exchange isn't yet supported in OpenSSL so we need to somehow compile Nginx with BoringSSL (the fork that Chrome uses).
-Also the lack of Brotli support bothered me [(and not only me)](https://github.com/NginxProxyManager/nginx-proxy-manager/issues/713) in NPM so I decided to also support it in my build.
-The file I modified the most was `docker-nginx-full/scripts/build-openresty` since it's actually responsible for configuring and building Nginx.
+The lack of Brotli support in NPM also bothered me [(and not only me apparently)](https://github.com/NginxProxyManager/nginx-proxy-manager/issues/713) so I decided to compile my build with support for it.
+The file I modified the most was `docker-nginx-full/scripts/build-openresty` since it's responsible for configuring and building Nginx.
-Since Nginx Proxy Manager is actually made of two docker containers, we can modify their sources to build Nginx with custom parameters.

-I had to tinker a little to install new required dependencies in those Docker containers so I put relevant patches on my Github.
+Since Nginx Proxy Manager is made out of two docker containers, we can modify their sources to build Nginx with custom parameters.
+I put relevant patches on my Github.

-Now the commands used to build Nginx Proxy Manager with my patches
+The commands needed to build Nginx Proxy Manager with my patches:

 ```shell
 $ git clone https://github.com/olokelo/nginx-proxy-manager-bssl-brotli.git --recurse-submodules